Effective Date: December 21, 2021

 - Local storage

-We may collect and store information (including personal information) locally on your device using mechanisms such as application data caches.
+We may collect and store information (including PII) locally on your device using mechanisms such as application data caches.

 How we use information we collect